-14. The bo oard should approve a p olicy for selecting direc ctors which: a) Is specific and verifiab le. b) Ensures that nominati ons or proposals for re e-election are based on a prior analysis of the board's needs. c) Favours the diversity of of expertise, experience e and gender. n the report by the nomination committee published or re-election of each director is proposed. ne policy for selecting di alent to at least 30% of t • · · e number of female directors on the board should be omination committee sh inual corporate governa · with the policy for se electing directors annually and inform on its conclusions in Complies [X] Partial compliance [] Explanation [] 15. minim count of the complexi of the board and the number of executive directors is the group and the percentage stake held by the executive Complies [X] Partial compliance [] Explanation [] 16. itio of proprietary direct directors to the rest of t itive directors shoul d not be greater than the ratio of capital represented by This may be eased: a) In companies with a high capitalisation, in which shareholdings legally considered significant are scarce. b) In companies with a p lurality of unrelated sh nareholders represe nted on the board.
-Complies [X] Explanation [] 17.
-The nu umber of independent d irectors should represo ent at least one-hal f of the total directors. sharel G. in concert, that contro • . n or if it has a high level of capitalisation but has one f the capital, the number of independent directors should Complies [] Explanation [X] Foods , S.A., ar f independent directors (4) is e not high-cap. orne in mind in this regard th tal Board members (13) recommended for companies which, like Ebro Board is 70.848%.
+14. 4.
+The board should approve a policy for selecting directors which: a) Is specific and verifiable. b) Ensures that nominations or proposals for re-election are based on a prior analysis of the board's needs. c) Favours the diversity of expertise, experience and gender.
+The results of the prior analysis of the board's needs should be set out in the report by the nomination committee published when calling the general meeting at which the ratification, appointment or re-election of each director is proposed.
+And the policy for selecting directors should promote the target that the number of female directors on the board should be equivalent to at least 30% of the total members of the board by 2020. omination committee sh inual corporate governa · vith the poli cy for selecting directors annually and infor m on its conclusions in Complies [ X ] Partial compliance [ ] Explanation [ ] 15.
+The proprietary and independent directors represent an ample majority of the board and the number of executive directors in the company's capital.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 16. itio of proprietary direct directors to the rest of t tive director s should not be greater than the ratio of ca pital represented by This may be eased: a) In companies with a high capitalisation, in which shareholdings legally considered significant are scarce. b) In companies with a plurality of unrelated shareholders represented on the board.
+Complies [ X ] Explanation [ ] 17.
+The n umber of independent d lirectors should repres ent at least one-half of the total directors.
+This notwithstanding, if the company does not have a large capitalisation or if it has a high level of capitalisation but has one shareholder, or several acting in concert, that controls more than 30% of the capital, the number of independent directors should represent at least one-third of the total directors.
+Complies [ ] Explanation [ X ] Foods , S.A., ar f independent directors (4) is e not high-cap. orne in mind in this regard th of the total Board members (13) recommended fo on the Board is 70.848%. r companies which, like Ebro